mkang315/RCS-YOLO/README.md

 The screenshot/visualisation of evaluation results are in the directory ./runs/val/.

 ## Ablation Studies
 The results of ablation studies are shown below in Markdown format.
+We demonstrate the effectiveness of the proposed modules both in RCS-YOLO and another object detector YOLOv4-CSP.
 | Method | Precision | Recall | AP50 | AP50:95 |
 | :--------: | :-------: | :-------: | :-------: | :-------: |
 | YOLOv4-CSP | 0.920 | 0.915 | 0.937 | 0.690 |